flavius/phpmeta/README.md

 =======================

   * meta programming
+  * code preprocessing
   * pretty printing
-  * static code analysis
+  * static code analysis (and everything that can be done through it, QA, semi-automatic security and logical bugs detection)

-(each of them not by itself, but by providing the necessary infrastructure)
+Meta itself will not be able to do these things by itself, but it will provide the necessary infrastructure to userland scripts for specialized uses like the ones mentioned above.

 How to use it
 =============